 But whether you know someone taking drugs, you're using drugs yourself, or just want to be prepared, it helps to learn as much as you can about drugs.

-Crucial: If you or anyone in your family has difficulties with any kind of substance misuse (drugs, alcohol, other substances) which is causing problems at home, or with learning or work, then you can get help.
-You can get help from your college, school health nurse , GP (Doctor) or Children and Family Centre.
+Crucial: Get support for any kind of substance misuse (drugs, alcohol, other substances) which is causing problems at home, or with learning or work from your college, school health nurse , GP (Doctor) or Children and Family Centre.

 Reliable information about drugs